romaonthego/restkit-generate/README.md

 ## Installation

+Make sure you have Ruby installed.
+This guide assumes you have one of the supported Ruby implementations installed:

+* Ruby 1.8.7
+* Ruby 1.9.2
+* Ruby 1.9.3

-Install via rubygems
+Install the gem via RubyGems:

-`gem install restkit-generate`
+`$ gem install restkit-generate`

 ## Sample usage